abaine14/MovieApp/README.md

 Link with the cart logic is available at this link https://angular-4wsmg1.stackblitz.io <br/>
 Add items to cart | Remove Items from cart | Click the button multiple times to update quantity<br/>
-Code is available one StackBlitz as well.
-Cheers!
+Code is available to view on StackBlitz as well with this URL https://stackblitz.com/edit/angular-4wsmg1.

+<br/><br/> Cheers!